-The annual bonus for the year ended 31 December 2020 shown in the table above for Mr Rawcliffe, our CEO, was based on the achievement of objectives primarily linked to our business strategies and which included: advancing our ADP-A2M4 product towards commercialisation in sarcoma and, depending on data from Phase 1 trials, progressing cell therapy candidates into later stage clinical trials; progressing our T-cell therapies through research and development, including the advancement of ADP-A2M4CD8, ADP-A2M4 and ADP-A2AFP through clinical trials and development of new cell therapies; continuing to develop 'off-the-shelf' cell immunotherapies; continuing to develop next-generation and combination approaches to further enhance our cell therapies both internally and through our collaborations with third parties; and continuing to improve our manufacturing and patient supply processes to optimize how we deliver our cell therapies to patients.
+The annual bonus for the year ended 31 December 2021 shown in the table above for Mr Rawcliffe, our CEO, was based on the achievement of objectives primarily linked to our business strategies and which included: progressing our T-cell therapies towards commercialisation; progressing our existing clinical candidates through development; progressing new autologous cell therapies, including HiT cell therapy candidates, new SPEAR T-cells and next generation TILs, towards the clinic; continuing to develop 'off-the-shelf' cell immunotherapies; continuing to improve our manufacturing and patient supply processes to optimise how we deliver our cell therapies to patients; and expanding our intellectual property portfolio.

-The Board has considered whether it would be in the best interests of the Company and its shareholders to disclose the precise targets agreed for the performance measures in 2020.
+The Board has considered whether it would be in the best interests of the Company and its shareholders to disclose the precise targets agreed for the performance measures in 2021.
 An additional consideration is that most of our competitors are based in the U.S. where market practice is not to disclose precise annual bonus targets for biotechnology companies at the pre-commercialization stage.
 As the specific objectives for a single year are based on the Group's long-term strategies, the Board has concluded that disclosing such targets would necessarily involve divulging competitively sensitive information that we believe would be detrimental to our commercial performance going forward and, therefore, we are providing the categories of objectives, rather than the precise targets.